decred/dcrtime/README.md

 ### Backend

-This example dcrtimestored.conf connects to dcrwallet running on localhost using the testnet network.
+This example dcrtimed.conf connects to dcrwallet running on localhost using the testnet network.

 ```
 wallethost=localhost